Wall Street starts year on strong note; Nasdaq ends above 7,000

-NEW YORK (Reuters) - U.S. stocks rose on Tuesday in the first session of the new year, pushing the Nasdaq to close above 7,000 for the first time, as investors were optimistic that 2018 will bring more gains for the market.
+NEW YORK (Reuters) - U.S. stocks rose in the first session of the new year and the Nasdaq closed above 7,000 for the first time on Tuesday as investors were optimistic that 2018 will bring more gains for the market.

-The S&P 500 also ended at a record high.
-Technology drove the day’s gains, but consumer discretionary, healthcare, energy and materials sectors were also up more than 1 percent each.
+The Nasdaq, driven by gains in Apple (AAPL.O), Facebook (FB.O), Amazon (AMZN.O) and Alphabet (GOOGL.O), breached 6,000 in April of last year and closed above 5,000 in 2015 for the first time in 15 years.
+The technology index .SPLRCT added 1.4 percent on Tuesday, following a 37-percent surge in 2017 that made it the best-performing S&P 500 sector.

-Apple (AAPL.O), Facebook (FB.O), Alphabet (GOOGL.O) and Microsoft (MSFT.O) pulled the technology index .SPLRCT up 1.4 percent, following a 37-percent surge in 2017 that made it the best-performing S&P sector.
+The S&P 500 also hit a record high close.
+Besides technology, S&P consumer discretionary, healthcare, energy and materials indexes all were up more than 1 percent on the day.

-Major stock indexes had closed out 2017 with their best performances since 2013.
+Major stock indexes closed out 2017 with their best performances since 2013.
 Many investors say the rally could continue this year with help from the recently approved U.S. tax overhaul that is anticipated to boost profits as well as the economy.

 “We’re off to the races once again,” said Stephen Massocca, senior vice president at Wedbush Securities in San Francisco.